royrohan1437/Sharnex/README.md

 ## Notes

 - No backend/API is currently integrated.
-- If you add APIs later, place environment variables in `.env` using `VITE_` prefix.
+- If needed , we can add APIs later, place environment variables in `.env` using `VITE_` prefix.

 ## License